Oil and Gas Terms Beginning with “M” — Page 2

 233 terms · Page 2 of 8

-The molten rock in the Earth that can either rise to the surface as lava and form extrusive igneous rock or cool within the Earth to form plutonic igneous rock.
-Read more →
+Magma is the molten rock within the Earth that can either rise to the surface as lava and form extrusive igneous rock or cool more slowly within the crust to form intrusive, or plutonic, igneous rock.
+It is a complex… Read more →

 (noun) A non-destructive inspection technique used to detect corrosion, pitting, and metal loss in ferromagnetic tubulars and pipelines.
 The method works by magnetising the pipe wall and measuring distortions in the… Read more →

-The study of the Earth's magnetic field, a branch of geophysics that began with the observation by British scientist William Gilbert (1544 to 1603) that the Earth is a magnet.
-Variations in the magnetic field can be… Read more →
+Magnetics is the geophysical study of the Earth's magnetic field — a branch of geophysics that began with the foundational observation by British scientist William Gilbert (1544-1603) that the Earth itself acts as a… Read more →

 An instrument used to measure the strength or direction of the Earth's magnetic field.
 Read more →